-The Board's Corporate Governance Principles establish the general policy that directors will not be nominated for reelection or reappointment to the Board after reaching the age of 72.
-Directors are expected to tender their resignations immediately following the first annual meeting of stockholders following their 72nd birthday.
-The Board retains its discretion to waive this policy in individual cases.
-In accordance with this policy, Mr. Koertner was not nominated for re-election at the 2022 Annual Meeting, and his term on the Board will expire at the conclusion of the 2022 Annual Meeting.
+The Board's Corporate Governance Principles establish the general policies that (i) generally directors will not be nominated for reelection or reappointment to the Board after fifteen years of service as a member of the Board and (ii) directors will not be nominated for reelection or reappointment to the Board after reaching the age of 72.
+Directors are expected to tender their resignations immediately following the first annual meeting of shareholders following their 72nd birthday.
+The Board retains its discretion to waive these policies in individual cases.
+Accordingly, Maurice E. Moore is expected to tender his resignation from the Board following the 2023 Annual Meeting, and the Board will consider accepting his resignation at that time.